Thoughts on Business Process Management and Digital Transformation

 Regarding Digital Transformation, many initiatives fail, with some research citing 75% failure rates.
 Two main reasons for this high failure rate are poorly defined processes and incomplete automation requirements.
 Another key reason is poor organizational change management.

 How does BPM help drive Digital Transformation?

 There are several ways in which a foundation of BPM can help improve a digital transformation initiative.
-These include Customer Journey Mapping, Requirements Gathering, Process Automation, Adoption, and Continuous Process Improvement & Innovation.
+These include Customer Journey Mapping, Requirements Gathering, Business Process Automation, Adoption, and Continuous Process Improvement & Innovation.

 Customer Journey Mapping